Washtenaw County Solid Waste Management Plan 2015-16 Amendment/Update

 The plan amendment is developed by a 14 member Solid Waste Management Planning Committee.
 The Committee consists of the following members, as required by the state: 4 represent the solid waste management industry; 2 represent environmental interest groups; 1 represents county government; 1represents city government; 1 represents township government; 1 represents the regional solid waste planning agency; 1 represents industrial waste generators; and 3 represent the general public.

 Each month, the Committee meets to develop the plan.
 The first steps are to collect data and information about current activities and infrastructure in the county.
 Then, the data is reviewed and analyzed to understand where strengths and weaknesses exist within the system.
 The committee will also set priorities and goals related to waste diversion and reduction.
-As part of this process, the request by Advanced Disposal will be considered, alongside the County's waste and recycling needs and future goals set by the Solid Waste Management Planning Committee.

 Committee Meetings (date, time, location, agenda & minutes)